duckduckgo/zeroclickinfo-spice/spice2.md

 # Spice Frontend

 ## Overview
-The spice frontend is the code that is triggered by the Perl backend that you wrote.
+The Spice frontend is the code that is triggered by the Perl backend that you wrote.
 It mainly consists of a function that takes an API response as its parameter.
-From this API response, you call a function that renders the data and specify which template format you'd like your data to have.
+From this API response, you call a function that renders the data and specifies which template format you'd like your data to have.

 The Perl part of the plugins go in `lib/DDG/Spice/PluginName.pm`, while all of the files discussed below should go in `share/spice/plugin_name/`.

 ### Tech
 The spice frontend uses [Handlebars](http://handlebarsjs.com) for templates and includes [jQuery](https://jquery.org) for use with JavaScript.
-Please don't abuse either of these :smile:

 If you're not already familiar with Handlebars, *please* read the [Handlebars documentation](http://handlebarsjs.com) before continuing continuing on.
 Don't worry if you don't fully understand how to use Handlebars, the examples will explain but you should, at the very least, be familiarize yourself with Handlebars before moving on.